-Thursdays from the U lecture series will run throughout the spring and fall semesters.
-The series, partly funded by the UW-Barron County Foundation, will explore topics in the arts, sciences, public affairs, literary fields and cultural areas.
+Our Thursdays at the U lecture series will not run this spring semester.
+However, our team is already in full swing planning for a wonderful lineup starting this September 2021, and we will have it posted right here as soon as it is finalized!
+This series, partly funded by the UW-Barron County Foundation, will explore topics in the arts, sciences, public affairs, literary fields and cultural areas.
 While hosting a variety of speakers, the university does not seek to endorse or promote a particular idea, opinion, topic or product over others.
 These lectures are free and open to the public.

 Sept.
 3 Wanda McFaggan – History of the St. Croix Ojibwe in NW Wisconsin